About us

 A graduate legal education is a significant investment.
 The Law School offers highly competitive scholarships to full-time LLMs, and full funding for four years to JSDs.
 Many students combine these with aid from other sources to meet the cost of attendance.

-Full-time LLM Scholarships
+LLM Scholarships and Awards

 Application requirements

 To apply to the Graduate Division, you’ll submit some required materials via the Law School Admission Council (LSAC) and complete an online application by a specific deadline.
-Before you begin, review the Admission 2024 Application Instructions to ensure you comply with procedures and submit all required materials.

 Online Application